You’re not alone if you’ve ever wondered, “where should I invest my money right now?”

 For short-term goals that require more flexibility, a non-retirement account may be a better choice.
 Because there are no special taxation benefits, there are generally no rules about when money can be withdrawn or how much can be contributed.
 Because of this, non-retirement accounts can also be a good place to invest for folks who have met their maximum contribution amount for the year in their retirement accounts.

-As for where to open an account, new investors may want to focus on a bank or platform where they are able to keep costs low.
+As for where to open an account, new investors may want to focus on an institution or platform where they are able to keep costs low.
 There’s not a whole lot that investors can control, like investment performance, but how much they pay in fees is one of them.
-Between low-cost brokerage banks and millennial-friendly online trading platforms like SoFi Invest®, there are lots of options for investors.
+There are lots of options for investors.

 SoFi Invest offers educational content as well as access to financial planners.
-The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
-For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is open and fund a SoFi Invest account.
+The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares, but restrictions apply.

 SoFi Invest®